-3. Make sure that the wireless client has been assigned the IP address and has got the IP address of the DNS server and the gateway.
+3. Make sure that your PC has got the IP address, default gateway, and DNS server from the DHCP server.

-4. Launch a web browser on the client device and enter http://tplinkeap.net in the address bar to load the login page of the EAP.
-Use admin for both of the username and password to log in.
+4. To log in to the EAP, launch a web browser and enter http://tplinkeap.net in the address bar.
+The login page will appear.
+By default, both the username and password are admin.